Introduction to Evidence-based Midwifery Practice

 Evidence-based practice and research

-- Understand the key principles of evidence-based practice
+- Key principles of evidence-based practice

 The importance of critical appraisal in research

-- Understand the meaning of critical appraisal
+- meaning of critical appraisal

-- Understand the use of common appraisal techniques
+- use of common appraisal techniques

 - Broadband internet access and an active email address that can be accessed at home during study periods.